Mitigating noise in digital and digital-analog quantum computation: Digital-analog quantum computing

+This matrix is invertible $\forall N \in \mathbb{Z}-\lbrace 4 \rbrace$ \cite{LPSS2018}.
+For a description of the full method for dealing with an arbitrary number of qubits and the negative times problem, we refer the readers to Ref.~\cite{GdA2024}.
+This work shows a constructive method for obtaining a set of positive times for every problem with classical runtime $O(4^n)$.

-The method described is called stepwise DAQC (sDAQC) and it is universal and, therefore, equivalent to DQC.
-However, it shows the disadvantage that the analog blocks must be switched on and off, which induces important control errors.
-There is another paradigm called banged DAQC (bDAQC) in which the interaction Hamiltonian is never switched off and SQR's are applied on top of the analog dynamics.
-This introduces an inherent error, since it does not implement the exact algorithm, but when experimental errors are taken into account, it happens to scale up better than sDAQC and DQC \cite{MLSS2020,MCRMCLOSS2021,Headley2020}.
-This intuitively holds when the application time of SQRs, $\Delta t$, is much smaller than the time scale of the analog blocks, so the error introduced is smaller than the one coming from switching on and off the Hamiltonian in sDAQC.
-Indeed, experimentally, switching the interaction is not an exact step function and it takes some time to stabilize.
-A scheme of the implementation of both sDAQC and bDAQC is shown in Fig.~\ref{Fig:sDAQC_vs_bDAQC}.
+The method described is called stepwise DAQC (sDAQC), which is universal and, therefore, equivalent to DQC.
+However, it shows the disadvantage that the analog blocks must be switched on and off, which induces critical control errors.
+Another paradigm is banged DAQC (bDAQC), in which the interaction Hamiltonian is never switched off, and SQRs are applied on top of the analog dynamics.
+This introduces an inherent error since it does not implement the exact algorithm.
+Still, when considered experimental errors, they scale up better than sDAQC and DQC \cite{MLSS2020,MCRMCLOSS2021,Headley2020}.
+This intuitively holds when the application time of SQRs, $\Delta t$, is much smaller than the time scale of the analog blocks.
+Hence, the error introduced is smaller than the one coming from switching the Hamiltonian in sDAQC on and off.
+Indeed, experimentally, changing the interaction is not an exact step function, and it takes some time to stabilize.
+A scheme of implementing both sDAQC and bDAQC is shown in Fig.~\ref{Fig:sDAQC_vs_bDAQC}.